-Meet with a counselor to set up an educational plan, gain upper division status and make yourself as competitive as possible for admission into your university of choice.
+Meet with a counselor to set up an educational plan, become an upper division transfer applicant and make yourself as competitive as possible for admission into your university of choice.

 Upper Division Transfer Student: A student who has completed 60 transferable units and the appropriate course patterns by the end of the spring term prior to fall admission and by the end of summer for winter/spring admission.
 Admissions will be based on college work only.